refilljs/refill-task-sequence/README.md

 ### sequnce

-Array, it will be passed to [run-sequence](https://www.npmjs.com/package/run-sequence) with gulp callback appended at the end.
+Array, it will be passed as arguments to [run-sequence](https://www.npmjs.com/package/run-sequence) with gulp task callback appended at the end.

 ### mode